Theatre (THEA)

 Studio course in costume rendering techniques: analysis of costume figure, rendering of fabrics, exploration of various rendering media.
 Enrollment limited to Theatre majors.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: Consent of instructor.

 The research, rendering, and execution of armor, millinery, jewelry, and masks; dyeing with natural substances and with chemical dyes and the art of distressing clothing to achieve an aged, worn, tired or tattered look.
 Student is responsible for providing all materials used to complete the various projects.
 3 undergraduate hours.
-4 graduate hours.
-Prerequisite: THEA 445 and THEA 446.
+3 graduate hours.

 THEA 450 Management Seminar credit: 1 Hour.